 Anything other than water molecules is defined as a contaminant or pollutant.
 It can be chemical, biological, physical or radiological substance, but not all pollutants that end up in the water are considered harmful.
 A physical contaminant such as sand would not put you at risk, but there are many other contaminants that would compromise your health if you’ve been exposed to them for a longer period of time: heavy metals, arsenic, chloride, iron, lead, manganese, mercury, radium, sodium, and sulfate.

 To ensure the highest level of water safety for your home, adopt a zero tolerance policy for any kind of contaminant.
 Despite the fact that tap water in big cities such as Sydney is drinkable, it only applies to water delivered from the water plant.
 If the pipes that connect your home to the main water pipeline are old and worn out, your home tap water can be potentially compromised.
-You might want to consider experts in pipe relining from Sydney as your starting point.

 This procedure is minimally invasive, there’s no digging or disrupting of the landscape, it’s quick, it saves your money and gives you 50 year’s life expectancy.
 You’ll get a better flow, better protection from the roots and potential pollutants.

 Water filtration systems

 If you decide on installing a water filtration system, there are many choices, ranging from common carbon filters to UV systems, and the ones that combine different technologies in one.
 Whichever you choose, make sure it has been approved and certified by a reputable, independent agency.